Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Introduction

 This study compares these algorithms in terms of their ability to delineate the calving front of marine-terminating glaciers, using \ac{SAR} imagery.
 In total, we assess the performance of 22 \acf{dl} systems by adapting, re-training, and evaluating every single system with a common benchmark dataset, which was published in prior work~\cite{Gourmelon_2022}.
 We address the questions of whether a particular neural network architecture is better suited for localizing the calving front than others, what influence the label used for training has on performance, and whether more global-scale semantic information in the input is beneficial.
 The in-depth analysis of the assessment offers potential avenues for future research.
 To put the \ac{dl} performance in perspective, we conduct a multi-annotator study.
-Ten anonymous annotators manually labeled each \ac{SAR} image, allowing us to assess the variance between human annotators and check whether automatic front extraction has already reached human performance.
+Ten anonymous annotators manually labeled each \ac{SAR} image, allowing us to assess the variance between human annotators and check whether automatic front extraction has already reached the quality of manually labeled calving front products.